 SPECIAL ELEMENTS OF THE PROGRAM

-Please review “Special Elements” in the ART section of this catalog for information on Visual Literacy, Computer Literacy, Writing Skills, Cooperative Education Program, Academic Performance, Transfer Students, and Senior Seminar that are applicable to the Art Therapy degree as well.
+(Please review the “Special Elements” section in the ART section of this catalog for information on Visual Literacy, Computer Literacy, Writing Skills, Cooperative Education Program, Academic Performance, Transfer Students, and Senior Seminar that is applicable to the Art Therapy degree as well.)